WVLT-TV: Affiliation switch and channel switch

-The long wait for WTVK to secure channel 8 would have repercussions that would still be sorted out while it was on channel 26.
+The long wait for WTVK to secure channel 8 would have repercussions that would be sorted out while it was still on channel 26.
 In June 1988, WBIR-TV announced it was dropping CBS for NBC—the latter of which had become the top-rated network then—after 32 years.
 After the network considered going to WATE-TV, CBS and WTVK reached an affiliation deal a month later, with the change taking place on September 10.
 NBC president Pierson Mapes revealed that the delay in moving WTVK from UHF to VHF was a factor, as was WBIR-TV's dominance in local news.

 With the affiliation switch in the rear-view mirror, the process then began of replacing the UHF transmission facility with a VHF one.
 At the end of November 1988, the channel 26 transmitter went on reduced power and the station dropped its newscasts.
 After a delay attributed to faulty connectors in the antenna and high winds, the new channel 8 went on the air at 4 p.m. on December 8, 1988, under the call letters WKXT-TV.
 For a time, it operated at low power.
 (Note: The channel 26 license was then surrendered.
 The channel was never returned to use.)

 WKXT inherited WTVK's CBS affiliation and syndicated programming, as well as channel 26's studio on Sharp's Ridge.
 However, the move from the UHF band to the VHF band was more than a technical overhaul.
 Per the agreement, Telecorp partners assumed all of the senior management positions at the new channel 8.
 The new general manager, Lewis F. Cosby, told reporters at a press event to announce the station's new news team that ratings-challenged WTVK would "become part of that big TV station in the sky".

 In 1992, South Central sold its stake in WKXT to Phipps Television, full owner of WCTV in Tallahassee, Florida, and 50-percent owner of WPBF in West Palm Beach, Florida.
 As part of the $5.77 million deal, Tennessee Telecorp also sold part of its stake in channel 8 to Phipps, giving it a 70-percent controlling interest.
 Under Phipps, WKXT moved its studios from Sharp's Ridge to the present Papermill Road site in 1993.
 The new studio site was chosen to be more efficient and closer to advertisers, and South Central, which owned the property, was purchasing radio stations in Knoxville and planning on moving them into the former channel 26 building.